devil-slayer1024/HackNITR3.0/README.md

 $ npm install
 ```

-Create .env file and add the contents ( AUTH0_CLIENT_ID, AUTH0_DOMAIN, and AUTH0_CLIENT_SECRET) of env file in the above repository.

 Installation with npm for user authentication using Auth0
 ```sh
 $ npm install passport passport-auth0 express-session dotenv --save
 ```

 The Application runs on localhost:3000

+### Setup steps
+1.Create a copy of the .env.example file and rename it to .env.
+2.Create an application on Auth0
+3.Get the Domain,Client ID,Client Secret of your apllication to replace the values for AUTH0_CLIENT_ID, AUTH0_DOMAIN, and AUTH0_CLIENT_SECRET with your Auth0 credentials.
+4.If you don't yet have an Auth0 account, signup for free here https://auth0.com/signup.

 ### To spin up the backend server